Skip to main content

 To ensure precise temperature control for laboratory and medical centrifuge applications, active thermoelectric coolers and assemblies are more advantageous solutions for centrifuges compared to compressor-based systems.
 Peltier-based thermal management systems deliver stable and reliable performance at a lower total cost-of ownership.

 Laird Thermal Systems’ Ceramic Plate (CP) Series is a rugged, compact thermoelectric cooler designed for higher current and large heat-pumping applications like benchtop and high-speed centrifuges.
-When higher cooling capacities are required, the Tunnel Series and SuperCool Series thermoelectric cooler assemblies are the ideal solution.
+When higher cooling capacities are required, the Tunnel Series and SuperCool X Series thermoelectric cooler assemblies are the ideal solution.
 For precise temperature control, fast ramp rates and cooling below ambient temperatures, these units can be combined with Laird Thermal Systems’ SR-54 Series or PR-59 temperature controllers.

 Related Content